-62 JOURNALISTS CURRENTLY DETAINED
+59 JOURNALISTS CURRENTLY DETAINED

-The military was holding 62 journalists in detention in mid-December 2023.
-This figure included 19 journalists detained on undetermined charges (31%), six facing identified charges (10%), and 37 who had been convicted and were serving prison sentences (60%).
+The military was holding 59 journalists in detention in February 2024.
+This figure included 19 journalists detained on undetermined charges (32%), six facing identified charges (10%), and 34 who had been convicted and were serving prison sentences (58%).

-^{7 &}quot;Committee to Protect Journalists (2021), "302 journalists imprisoned".
+7 &quot;Committee to Protect Journalists (2021), "302 journalists imprisoned".
 Committee to Protect Journalists (2022), "363 journalists imprisoned".

-8 Some families and media outlets may have not publicized an individual's case, perhaps believing that coverage could worsen their situation, or to hide an individual's hidden work history, or to try informal solutions, such as bribing the police for a lesser charge.
+Some families and media outlets may have not publicized an individual's case, perhaps believing that coverage could worsen their situation, or to hide an individual's hidden work history, or to try informal solutions, such as bribing the police for a lesser charge.

-Most other media monitors reported fewer detained journalists in mid-December 2023, ranging from 45 to 55.9 However, each monitor's list was different and all missed or excluded individuals that others included.10 Differences were due to challenges in establishing identities, credentials, and situations, caused by information blackouts and security concerns.
+Most other media monitors reported fewer detained journalists in February 2024, ranging from 45 to 55.
+However, each monitor's list was different and all missed or excluded individuals that others included.
+Differences were due to challenges in establishing identities, credentials, and situations, caused by information blackouts and security concerns.
 There were also methodological differences.
 For example, some monitors excluded journalists regarded as "pro-military".
 ICNL used international standards definitions and focused on crosscorroboration for verification.
-For example, the following table shows that for currently detained journalists, most cases were corroborated by three or more sources (90%), with slight differences depending on the stage of each individual's case.11 Those cases with fewer sources were relatively new cases.
+For example, the following table shows that for currently detained journalists, most cases were corroborated by three or more sources (90%), with slight differences depending on the stage of each individual's case.
+Those cases with fewer sources were relatively new cases.